Vaida12345/Defaults/README.md

 @AppStorage(\.memorySaver) private var enabled
 ```

+- Warning: Optional value must have a default value of `nil` to be used in AppStorage.

 ## Getting Started

 `Defaults` uses [Swift Package Manager](https://www.swift.org/documentation/package-manager/) as its build tool.
 If you want to import in your own project, it's as simple as adding a `dependencies` clause to your `Package.swift`: